Mycoplasma and Ureaplasma in Clinical Specimens (Online CE Course)

 • Mycoplasma pneumoniae is well-known for causing:

-• True or False?
-Ureaplasma parvum is known as "atypical pneumoniae" in cases of community-acquired pneumoniae.
+• True or False: Ureaplasma parvum is known as "atypical pneumonia" in cases of community-acquired pneumonia.

 • Diagnosis of Infection: Collection, Transport, and Test Methods